pedrospeixoto/SimEx/README.md

 Execution
 --------------

+- With Jupyter-notebook:
+1) Copy one of the notebook examples (e.g. model.ipynb -> mymodel.ipynb)
+2) Open the notebook with jupyter-notebook
+3) Edit the parameters in the notebook and run the cells.
+4) Outputs will be placed in an output/ folder

+- With a parameter file:
 1) Edit parameters file: mex_params.py
 2) Run execution file: python model.py
-3) Outputs will be placed in output/ folder
+3) Outputs will be placed in an output/ folder